fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-1.md

 Let's start things off nice and easy.
 In this step, we will simply be:

-1. Creating the `GFX.Window`.
+1. Creating the `GFX.MainWindow`.

-2. Drawing our Character Image in the `GFX.Window`.
+2. Drawing our Character Image in the `GFX.MainWindow`.

 3. Scheduling our Wire on the Mesh and running it.